PrabhjotCngh/PixoraPayments/README.md

 - `POST /api/create-qr`: creates Cashfree order and returns QR details.
 - `GET /api/check-payment/:orderId`: returns success and amount so UI can verify.
 - Webhook endpoint (optional): for signature-verified updates in production.

+### Local Backend (dev toggle)

+- Purpose: The app can spawn a local Express server (`server.js`) during development to:
+  - Simulate/inspect Cashfree REST calls locally with curl-style logs.
+  - Test webhooks and payment polling without relying on hosted endpoints.
+  - Iterate quickly when offline or in an isolated network.
+- Enable: Add `USE_LOCAL_BACKEND=true` to `.env`.
+- Behavior: When enabled, Electron spawns the local server on app start; when disabled, the app uses hosted APIs at `https://pixora.textberry.io` and skips spawning.

 ## Bridge (`bridge/bridge.js`)